Student Conduct Code Policy

 Smoking, tobacco use (including smokeless tobacco products) and tobacco sales (including the use or sales of smokeless tobacco products) are prohibited in College-owned, operated and leased property.

 Sports in the Residential Buildings

 Running, hacky sack, Frisbee throwing, hockey, in-line skating, skate boarding, rip-sticking, bouncing balls, riding bikes and other athletic/sport-type activities are prohibited in the residential buildings.
 No remote-controlled toys are to be operated in the hallways.
 The College reserves the right to confiscate equipment used in violation of this policy.
 Residents and/or their guests causing damage to College property due to use of this type of equipment will be held fiscally responsible.

 Residents are responsible for taking out their own trash.
 Trash must be taken to and deposited in the nearest designated trash areas.
 All trash must be removed from all apartments and bedrooms during break periods.
 All residents of an apartment will receive sanctions if trash is not removed from the unit’s common area.
 Residents of specific bedrooms will be held responsible if trash is not removed from the bedroom.

 Students may not use or possess firearms, fireworks, explosives or other dangerous weapons or materials in the residence halls.
-Firearms include, but not limited to, any gun, rifle, pistol or handgun designated to fire bullets, BBs, pellets or other projectiles by means of explosive gas, compressed air or other propellant.
-Weapons include, but are not limited to, hunting knives, switchblades, razor blades, metal knuckles, bow and arrows, nunchakus, foils or any instrument used to threaten or inflict injury upon another person.
-Dangerous materials include, but not limited to, lighter fluid, propane or other dangerous chemicals.
+Firearms include but are not limited to any gun, rifle, pistol or handgun designated to fire bullets, BBs, pellets or other projectiles by means of explosive gas, compressed air or other propellant.
+Weapons include but are not limited to hunting knives, switchblades, razor blades, metal knuckles, bow and arrows, nunchakus, foils or any instrument used to threaten or inflict injury upon another person.
+Dangerous materials include but are not limited to lighter fluid, propane or other dangerous chemicals.

 Windows and Screens